Skills in other languages would be a big advantage in this role.

-Responsibilities of the job vary according to the time of year and size of employer, but generally include:
+Responsibilities of a tour operator vary according to the time of year and size of employer, but generally include:

 - deciding how many holidays to sell each season and the resorts/countries to use

 - visiting resorts to ascertain accommodation quality and suitability

 - liaising with coach operators, airlines, hoteliers and resort reps

 - collecting, evaluating and responding (as appropriate) to customer feedback

 - using market research information to guide decisions

 - marketing holidays to clients via travel agents, websites, brochures and television advertising

 - handling bookings, invoicing and issuing of tickets

 - working with travel consultants from different travel agencies to put holiday packages together